stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

-    This feature is not yet available in the |langauge| SDK.
+    This feature is not yet available in the |language| SDK.
 In the meantime, please consult the REST API documentation below.

   .. todo::